-CREATE REPLICATION rp2 WITH PRIMARY AS t1 WHERE c2 > 0 REPLICATE TO db2:t1; CREATE REPLICATION rp3 WITH PRIMARY AS t1 WHERE c2 < 0 REPLICATE TO db2:t1; UPDATE t1 SET c2=-7 WHERE c2=7;
+CREATE REPLICATION rp_case1 WITH PRIMARY AS tb_example WHERE number > 0 REPLICATE TO db2:tb_example;

+CREATE REPLICATION rp_case2 WITH PRIMARY AS tb example WHERE number < 0 REPLICATE TO db2:tb_example; UPDATE t1 SET number = - 7 WHERE number = 7;

-The rp2 replication domain is c2>0, and the rp3 replication domain is c2<0.
+The rp_case1 replication domain is number >0, and the rp_case2 replication domain is number <0.
 When replicating, it is not only replicating the UPDATE statement.
-The updated tuples replication domain is changed from rp2 to rp3, subsequently the replication performs a DELETE statement for rp2 (DELETE c2=-7) and performs an INSERT statement for rp3 (INSERT c2=7).
+The updated tuples replication domain is changed from rp_case1 to rp_case2, subsequently the replication performs a DELETE statement for rp_case1 (DELETE number =-7) and performs an INSERT statement for rp_case2 (INSERT number =7).